C.S. Alexis is an artist who specializes in painting, jewelry making, pyrographics (wood burning), and mixed media art.

 Start With Water

-Remember, if the color is too dark or goes where you do not want it to, use your blotter as I suggested above.
-The idea is to stain the wood with color but allows the grain of the wood to show through the stain.
+Remember, if the color is too dark or goes where you do not want it to go, use your blotter as I suggested above.
+The idea is to stain the wood with color but allow the grain of the wood to show through the stain.

-Mixing Color Stains
+How to Mix Color Stains

-The same color can also be reached by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
-See how that came to be in the photo.
+- Mixing on the Wood: The same color can also be achieved by first applying a wash of yellow and then adding a wash of red across the top of the yellow.
+You can see an example in the photo.

-Wet Color Stain Will Bleed
+Wet Stains Will Bleed

 Practice Your Technique